Method 1: Using Microsoft Photos App

-The default Photos app on Windows comes with several editing features.
-You can also use it to reduce photo size.
+The default Photos app on Windows has several editing features.
+You can also use it to reduce a photo’s size.
 Follow the steps below.

-Step 1: Press Windows + E shortcut to open the Windows Explorer menu on Windows.
+Step 1: Press Windows + E to open the Windows Explorer menu.

 Step 3: Click the three horizontal dots menu at the top and select Resize.

-Step 5: Use the quality slider to reduce the photo size further.
-You can change the image width and height from the same menu.
+Step 4: Use the Quality slider to reduce the photo size further.
+From the same menu, you can change the image width and height.
 Hit Save.

 Save your compressed image to a preferred location in the Windows Explorer app.